microsoft/moab-rl/README.md

 # Reinforcement Learning with Moab
 ## _Train an Agent to Balance Objects on a Platform_

-Welcome to Moab: a hardware kit that helps you learn about autonomous systems in a fun and interactive way.
+Welcome to Moab: a hardware kit that helps you learn about autonomous systems in a fun and interactive way!
 In this repository, we'll help you get started by providing the basic code to train and deploy your own reinforcement learning (RL) agent.
-Your agent will learn to balance objects on the Moab device using sensors and actuators.
+Your agent will learn to balance objects on the Moab device using the Moab's sensors and actuators.

 Our code features a Python Gymnasium simulation environment for the Moab bot, along with Python scripts compatible with two popular RL frameworks: Stable Baselines3 and RLlib.
 If you’re curious about how well your trained agent performs, we’ve got you covered!
 Our repository also contains Jupyter notebooks for assessing your agent in simulation, as well as step-by-step instructions on deploying it to the Moab hardware.